poretsky/poretsky.github.io/android/smartvoice/index.md

 and read emojis and it is possible to assign a separate voice for it.

-After installation the synthesizer becomes available in the applications list that allows to setup it just before starting.
+After installation the synthesizer becomes available in the applications list that allows one to setup it just before starting.

 Current speech language and voice can be as well immediately changed manually at any moment via the main application interface, which can